CIDRAM/CIDRAM/_docs/readme.pt.md

 ### 8. <a name="SECTION8"></a>PERGUNTAS MAIS FREQUENTES (FAQ)

+#### O que é uma "assinatura"?

+In the context of CIDRAM, a "signature" refers to data that acts as an indicator/identifier for something specific that we're looking for, usually an IP address or CIDR, and includes some instruction for CIDRAM, telling it the best way to respond when it encounters what we're looking for.
+A typical signature for CIDRAM looks something like this:

+`1.2.3.4/32 Deny Generic`

+Often (but not always), signatures will bundled together in groups, forming "signature sections", often accompanied by comments, markup, and/or related metadata that can be used to provide additional context for the signatures and/or further instruction.

+#### <a name="WHAT_IS_A_CIDR"></a>O que é um "CIDR"?

+"CIDR" is an acronym for "Classless Inter-Domain Routing" *[[1](https://pt.wikipedia.org/wiki/CIDR), [2](http://whatismyipaddress.com/cidr)]*, and it's this acronym that's used as part of the name for this package, "CIDRAM", which is an acronym for "Classless Inter-Domain Routing Access Manager".

+However, in the context of CIDRAM (such as, within this documentation, within discussions relating to CIDRAM, or within the CIDRAM language data), whenever a "CIDR" (singular) or "CIDRs" (plural) is mentioned or referred to (and thus whereby we use these words as nouns in their own right, as opposed to as acronyms), what's intended and meant by this is a subnet (or subnets), expressed using CIDR notation.
+The reason that CIDR (or CIDRs) is used instead of subnet (or subnets) is to make it clear that it's specifically subnets expressed using CIDR notation that's being referred to (because CIDR notation is just one of several different ways that subnets can be expressed).
+CIDRAM could, therefore, be considered a "subnet access manager".

+Although this dual meaning of "CIDR" may present some ambiguity in some cases, this explanation, along with the context provided, should help to resolve such ambiguity.

 #### O que é um "falso positivo"?

 O termo "falso positivo" (*alternativamente: "erro de falso positivo"; "alarme falso"*; Inglês: *false positive*; *false positive error*; *false alarm*), descrita de maneira muito simples, e num contexto generalizado, são usadas quando testando para uma condição, para se referir aos resultados desse teste, quando os resultados são positivos (isto é, a condição é determinada para ser "positivo", ou "verdadeiro"), mas espera-se que seja (ou deveria ter sido) negativo (isto é, a condição, na realidade, é "negativo", ou "falso").
 Um "falso positivo" pode ser considerado análogo ao "chorando lobo" (em que a condição que está sendo testada é se existe um lobo perto do rebanho, a condição é "falso" em que não há nenhum lobo perto do rebanho, ea condição é relatada como "positivo" pelo pastor por meio de gritando "lobo, lobo"), ou análoga a situações em exames médicos em que um paciente é diagnosticado como tendo alguma doença quando, na realidade, eles não têm essa doença.